dracula/google-chrome/README.md

 ## Install

-To instruction on how to install a Google Chrome theme, please refere to [this link](https://support.google.com/chrome/answer/148695?hl=en-GB)
+For instruction on how to install a Google Chrome theme, please refere to [this link](https://support.google.com/chrome/answer/148695?hl=en-GB)

 ## Team